2005pooja/Intel_Project/README.md

 - Support for manual input or CSV upload
 - Feature importance visualization
 - Prediction probability display
-- Advice on bearing replacement or maintenance
+- bearing replacement or maintenance prediction

 ## Notes
 - Dataset is synthetic and for demonstration purposes only.